apache/spark/docs/logging-monitoring/logging-tasks.rst

 Writing Logs to Azure Blob Storage
 ----------------------------------

 Airflow can be configured to read and write task logs in Azure Blob Storage.
+It uses an existing Airflow connection to read or write logs.
+If you don't have a connection properly setup, this process will fail.

 Follow the steps below to enable Azure Blob Storage logging: